NVQ Level 3 Electrical: Everything You Need to Know

 If you are self-employed, you can still complete the NVQ.
 You will need to demonstrate that you are carrying out a sufficient range of work and can provide evidence from your own jobs.
 Your assessor can visit you on site and you can use your own documentation as evidence.
 Some self-employed electricians find it helpful to subcontract for a larger firm temporarily to access a wider variety of work.

 Completing the NVQ Level 3 is a significant milestone.
 Combined with your diplomas, 18th Edition, and 2391, it means you hold the full set of qualifications needed to be recognised as a qualified electrician.
+You will then take the AM2 practical assessment before applying for your Gold Card.

 Learners who struggle with the NVQ often make the same mistakes.
 Here's what to watch out for: